Research Training Grant

 Grant Timeline

-• Applications are due on June 1, 2025, by 11:59 pm UTC.
+• Applications are due on June 1, 2026, by 11:59 pm UTC.

-• Winners will be announced mid-June.
+• Winners will be announced by late June.

-• Award period can begin as early as July 1, 2025, and must be started by the time of the 2025 SPR annual meeting (October 15-18, 2025).
+• Award period can begin as early as July 1, 2026, and must be started by the time of the 2026 SPR annual meeting (October 14-17, 2026).

-Duration of the award is one year.
+Duration of the award is one year from start of spending.

 To Apply